Smart Packing Tips for Traveling in Style

 I have done this several times.
 The purse I would use on vacation is usually smaller than a full carry-on and to maximize the use of allowable space on the plane, I pack my purse (in a cloth bag) inside my carry-on.

 Airport security restriction on liquids had me going wild with frustration for a while; then I adapted and accepted the new rules.
 I highly recommend using power-based make-up; I use mineral makeup so no liquids from my make up need to be in the Ziploc bag.

 18. Use Small Liquid Containers with a Label:

 Buy small and thin but tight plastic containers and a label maker.
 Measure out your shampoo, conditioner, one single hair product, moisturizer, suntan lotion, toner, eye cream, lip gloss, etc and carefully pack them in your Ziploc bag.
 Use solids for what you can; I love my liquid deodorant but use a solid one for traveling.

 Lately, I have been inspired to take “digital breaks” during the weekends.
 I try to take mine on short get-aways.
 Leave your laptop behind if possible.
 In love that I am with my Mac, it only makes it to half the vacations.
 Your Smart phone should keep you in touch and extra memory cards can keep the camera memory in check for countless photos.

-20.Trust the Kindle (or another eReader) for Your Reading Needs:
+20.Trust the Kindle or iPad for All Your Reading:

 Yes I still love books – real books with real pages – but the Kindle is revolutionary for a long road trip and ideally, you can read my Travel with Confidence book on your Kindle!
-You can even enjoy reading books using the free Stanza app on the iPhone.
+You can even enjoy reading books using the free Kindle app on your iPad.
 Imagine carrying hundreds of books on the palm of your hand.
 I highly recommend giving eReaders a chance, if for nothing else, for the space you shall be saving!